mgesmundo/primus-callbacks/README.md

 Client and server plugin that adds a request/response cycle to [Primus](https://github.com/3rd-Eden/primus).
 This is a fork of [primus-responder](https://www.npmjs.org/package/primus-responder) module with a secure request id generation (uuid generation RFC 4122 compliant) and a timeout for each request.
+Note: the current 2.x release is not backward compatible with the previous due the new signature of the `writeAndWait` method and the `callback` used as response (see below).

 ## Installation